Okta Classic Engine release notes (Preview)

 People page improvements

-The People page has been improved so the people list can be filtered by user type.
+You can now filter the People page by user type.
 See Universal Directory custom user types known issues.

 UI element change